jack2019-cb/chronos/docs/NEXT_STEPS.md

 - [ ] Remove or fix any failing core tests
 - [ ] Clean up remaining AI-related test fragments

+#### Test Results & Fixes Log

+> Use this section to record the outcome of pre-AI integration test runs, including any failures, fixes applied, and confirmation of baseline stability.

+**Latest Test Run:**

+- Date: 2025-07-13
+- Summary of results: Ran only meaningful test files in client/**tests** (excluding trash).
+YearlyCalendarGrid, pdfExport, and smoke tests passed.
+CalendarCreator and themeGeneration.integration tests failed.
+- Issues found:
+  - CalendarCreator.test.tsx failed due to missing 'pdf-lib' module in shared/utils/pdfExport.ts.
+  - themeGeneration.integration.test.ts failed due to no test defined in the suite.
+- Fixes applied: None yet.
+Next steps are to resolve missing module in CalendarCreator test and add/define tests in themeGeneration.integration test.
+- Baseline stability confirmation: Partial.
+Core grid, PDF export, and smoke tests are stable; some integration tests require fixes for full baseline stability.

 ### Phase 2: Integration Testing

 - [ ] Implement real Gemini API integration tests